Search

 Nuances within organizations — Organizations who can segment their customer entities into groups should target and tailor their approach to serve these groups/organizations more holistically.
 Organizations should identify the values, goals, preferences, capabilities, and resources for each of these groups and ensure they address the needs of these groups throughout their CX journey.

 Access to data — Understanding another organization’s capabilities, capacity, and resources requires accurate and timely information, which often means more data mining, management, and analysis.
-Organizations should focus on Question 4 to ensure that these additional capabilities and requirements are accounted for prior to delivering a service.
+Organizations should focus on determining what resources, tools, and capabilities are required to understand the customer to ensure that these additional capabilities and requirements are accounted for prior to delivering a service.

 Determine organizational capacity to deliver excellent CX — Questions that help assess how your organization can best help the customer achieve a positive CX.